todalavibra/google-labs-code-jules-awesome-list/README.md

 - `// Write a project README with installation, usage examples, and tech stack details`
   <sub>Generates a clean README.</sub>

-- `Analyze this API and generate a Swagger documentation`
+- `Analyze this API and generate a Swagger (Open API) documentation`
   <sub>Creates Swagger docs.</sub>